nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/communication.rst

 ===========================

 The Spinel protocol also allows sending unsolicited update commands from NCP to the host in addition to responses.
-These are used for example when NCP or a node receives a IPv6 packet that must be forwarded to the host.
+These are used, for example, when NCP or a node receives an IPv6 packet that must be forwarded to the host.

 The unsolicited update commands have the following characteristics: